Black Doula Day Logo

 Black doulas have always been the keepers of sacred birth traditions, acting as healers, advocates, and guardians of life.
 Through this year’s theme, we call on doulas, midwives, birthing people, and the broader community to reclaim and restore ancestral birthing practices that have sustained us for generations—practices that prioritize care over profit, relationships over institutions, and healing over harm.

-Reconnecting with Nature & Plant Medicine – Provide opportunities for doulas to teach and share knowledge around plant medicine, nutrition, and postpartum healing from Black and Indigenous traditions.
+Reconnecting with Nature & Plant Medicine – Provide opportunities for doulas to teach and share knowledge around plant medicine, nutrition, and postpartum healing from Black and Indigenous traditions while outdoors through a local hike or herbal plant identification walk.

 3. Building Sustainability in Black Maternal Health Work